-Analysing social relationships as social network connections provides a unique opportunity for robustly addressing the causal links between sociality and cognitive performance, especially under conditions where animals have the opportunity to learn from each other.
+Analysing social relationships as social network connections provides a unique opportunity for robustly addressing the causal links between sociality and cognitive performance, especially under conditions where animals have the opportunity to learn novel information and behaviours from each other.
 Social network analysis is a powerful framework for quantifying individual variation in social relationships at multiple levels (i.e. individual, dyad, group) to understand the causes and the consequences of social differences [100][101–103].
 Variation in social relationships leads to variation in network connections, which then determine individuals’ position in the network.
 Some individuals occupy central network positions, either because they have diverse or frequent connections, or because they connect the otherwise unconnected group members [104,105].

+Consistent individual variation in social network position through time and across contexts are informative about social personalities or phenotypes [106–108].
+Animals may use information about conspecifics’ personalities when making social decisions, which can in turn affect their social relationships.
+For example, chacma baboons (Papio hamadryas ursinus) keep track of conspecifics’ personality types (i.e. nice, aloof, loner) and approach conspecifics with different personalities at different rates [109].
+An individual’s network position also determines to whom they are indirectly connected [103].
+As indirect network connections (e.g. friend of a friend) can affect survival and reproductive success [110,111], it is beneficial for animals to know their conspecifics’ relationships and to adjust their social responses accordingly.

+Overall, network connections and position have major consequences for learning, health, survival, and reproductive success [112–114,110].
+Individuals who occupy central network positions have more opportunities than non-central individuals for learning from others and tend to acquire novel information faster [115–118].
+Thus, social connections can directly influence individual differences in learning performance, by affecting who learns novel information from whom and when they learn it [115–123].
+The links between individual differences in network connections (including indirect connections) and learning performance, when animals have opportunities to learn from each other, can be quantified through network-based diffusion analysis (NBDA), which infers social transmission of a behaviour if its spread follows social network connections [124,125].

 (b) Learning and knowledge influence social relationships

+Besides cognitive ability, multiple factors including age, sex, personality, and social status can lead to individual differences in learning [29,55][126], for example, by influencing individuals’ motivation and persistence, or by affecting the opportunities that they have for learning.
+Consequently, some individuals end up acquiring new information faster or more accurately than others, resulting in variation in knowledge among conspecifics.
+Such variation in knowledge, regardless of whether it arises due to differences in learning ability or due to other factors that lead to variation in information acquisition, can have important consequences for social relationships, especially if it affects individuals’ success in key behaviours ranging from foraging to predator avoidance.

 For instance, individuals who are knowledgeable about novel food resources and who use this information while foraging are likely to become successful foragers.
 Being socially connected to successful foragers offers multiple benefits including scrounging and food sharing [127–129].
 For example, rhesus monkeys (Macaca mulatta) and vervet monkeys (Chlorocebus aethiops) frequently groom conspecifics who provide food to the group by solving a foraging task [127,130].
 One of the social learning strategies used by animals is to copy the successful individuals [131,132].
 Because animals preferentially observe and learn from the individuals with whom they share affiliative relationships [133–135], they may end up initiating frequent affiliative interactions towards knowledgeable and successful conspecifics.